toggledbits/Vera-PollRepair/README.md

 **Before proceeding, this is a good time to make a full backup of your system, including the ZWave dongle.**

+**CAVEAT USER: PollRepair is experimental!
+Use at your own risk!** I have long seen the issues in Luup's polling, and finally became determined to see if there was something I could do about it from the rather "external" environment of a plugin, the only access we're given.
+It relies on a lot of detective work (guess work), and a lot of assumptions.
+I have run it on my own house system for months, and my system is stable and goes long stretches without reloads.
+That said, your experience may be different.
+Everyone has different devices, different configurations, and I've even found that the order in which devices are added to the system (which affects the order of initialization) can have interesting (there's a word) effects on system stability.
+It is unlikely PollRepair will harm your system, I think, but given what we know of Vera and some of its design choices, it is always possible for some previously-unheard-of side-effect to rear its ugly head in an unfortunate way.
+Backups are your friend.

 There are two ways to get PollRepair, but both of them source from its [Github repository](https://github.com/toggledbits/Vera-PollRepair):

 * The latest released version is always on [the *master* branch](https://github.com/toggledbits/Vera-PollRepair/tree/master).
 Click the green "Code" button and choose "Download ZIP".
 Save the ZIP file somewhere and continue below.